elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-multidimensional-family-therapy-mdft-differ-in-its-theoretical-framework-and-treatment-phases.md

 url: /learn/psychology/questions/how-does-multidimensional-family-therapy-mdft-differ-in-its-theoretical-framework-and-treatment-phases
 score: -1.0
 related_article1:
-    id: 164060
+    id: 164065
     title: >-
-        Define psychopathology and explain the importance of diagnostic criteria in its treatment.
+        What are the primary techniques and tools used in biofeedback therapy?
-    subject: Psychology
+    subject: Criminal or Civil Law
-    url: /learn/psychology/questions/define-psychopathology-and-explain-the-importance-of-diagnostic-criteria-in-its-treatment
+    url: /learn/criminal-or-civil-law/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
 related_article2:
-    id: 164067
+    id: 164055
     title: >-
-        What are the shared therapeutic techniques in forensic treatments and how do they contribute to relapse prevention?
+        What are the key differences between early practices and modern approaches in forensic treatment?
-    subject: Psychology
+    subject: Criminal or Civil Law
-    url: /learn/psychology/questions/what-are-the-shared-therapeutic-techniques-in-forensic-treatments-and-how-do-they-contribute-to-relapse-prevention
+    url: /learn/criminal-or-civil-law/questions/what-are-the-key-differences-between-early-practices-and-modern-approaches-in-forensic-treatment
 related_article3:
-    id: 164065
+    id: 164060
     title: >-
-        What are the primary techniques and tools used in biofeedback therapy?
+        Define psychopathology and explain the importance of diagnostic criteria in its treatment.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
+    url: /learn/psychology/questions/define-psychopathology-and-explain-the-importance-of-diagnostic-criteria-in-its-treatment
 related_article4:
     id: 164065
     title: >-
         What are the primary techniques and tools used in biofeedback therapy?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
+    url: /learn/health-studies/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
 related_article5:
-    id: 164065
+    id: 164066
     title: >-
-        What are the primary techniques and tools used in biofeedback therapy?
+        How is virtual reality integrated into therapeutic practices and what are its potential benefits?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
+    url: /learn/psychology/questions/how-is-virtual-reality-integrated-into-therapeutic-practices-and-what-are-its-potential-benefits
 ---

 &nbsp;